 In general, the move is away from hyphenated words, whether used as nouns or adjectives:

-Generally do not hyphenate when using a prefix such as pre- or non-with a word starting with a consonant.
+Generally do not hyphenate when using a prefix with a word starting with a consonant.

 - Except for cooperate and coordinate, use a hyphen if the prefix ends in a vowel and the word that follows begins with the same vowel.

-- Use a hyphen if the word that follows must be capitalized
+- Use a hyphen if the word that follows is capitalized.

 - With words beginning with the prefix co-, retain the hyphen when forming nouns, adjectives, and verbs that indicate occupation or status, such as co-worker and co-founder.